gagibran/Python-Blackjack/README.md

 ```sh
 python Blackjack.py
 ```
-<strong>NOTE: This is a safe script, but always check on which kind of script you are running on your PC, specially when it's been downloaded from the Internet!</strong>
+**NOTE: This is a safe script, but always check on which kind of script you are running on your PC, specially when it's been downloaded from the Internet!**<br>
-<strong>NOTE 2: The code documentation can be found inside the script.</strong>
+**NOTE 2: The code documentation can be found inside the script.**

 ## Game Instructions
 The instructions can be found by executing the script, the prompts lead you to do what is needed.
 But here is a breakdown of the game: